 To help get to the how, ask yourself these three questions:

 - What do you transfer and for how much?
 Business owners often have an idea of what the company is worth and what an acceptable sales price would look like.
-They tend to be less sure about the after-tax amount they'll need to sustain their preferred lifestyle, also known as financial independence, also known as your "Bullet Proof Number".
+They tend to be less sure about the after-tax amount they'll need to sustain their preferred lifestyle, also known as financial independence.
 However, this amount is important to know since it serves as the starting point for and influences all subsequent decisions around succession.
 Ask yourself — do you need funds from the sale of your business or future earnings of the company to achieve financial independence?
 If so, how much do you need?

 Keep in mind, the transition may be more than purely financial; you might decide to transfer management responsibilities as well.
 As the owner, you may benefit from company performance post-sale, but not all owners remain actively involved in day-to-day management decisions.